-From the groundbreaking, social more-busting Hitchcock thriller, Psycho, to the neo-noir Scorcese film, Shutter Island, the plotlines of these 15 best psychological thrillers of all time will have you clutching your pearls, shaking in your boots, and dying of suspense.
+From the groundbreaking Hitchcock thriller Psycho, to the neo-noir Scorcese film Shutter Island, the plotlines of these 15 best psychological thrillers of all time will have you clutching your pearls, shaking in your boots, and dying of suspense.
 Here are our picks.

 The Silence of the Lambs (1991)

-Jonathan Demme's film adaptation, The Silence of the Lambs (based on the novel by Thomas Harris), swept the 1992 Academy Award ceremony; it won five Oscars that year.
+Jonathan Demme's film adaptation of The Silence of the Lambs (based on the novel by Thomas Harris) swept the 1992 Academy Award ceremony; it won five Oscars that year.
 The movie follows young agent Clarice Starling, an FBI cadet who seeks the help of psychiatrist Dr. Hannibal Lecter, an incarcerated serial killer, to catch another just-as-terrifying one who's on the loose by learning his modus operandi.

 After a senator’s daughter is abducted, Starling must cut quid pro quo deals with her source to catch her man.
-Prequels include Red Dragon (2002) and Hannibal Rising (2007)—and even a sequel, Hannibal (2001)—but none hold candles to the original, with stellar performances by Anthony Hopkins and Jodie Foster.
+Prequels include Red Dragon (2002), Hannibal Rising (2007), and even a sequel, Hannibal (2001), but none of them holds a candle to the original, with stellar performances by Anthony Hopkins and Jodie Foster.

-In David Fincher's film noir Se7en, homicide detectives David Mills (Brad Pitt) and old-timer William Somerset (Morgan Freeman) hunt a sociopathic serial killer who commits bizarre and brazen murders that follow in the vein of the Bible's seven deadly sins.
+In David Fincher's film noir Seven, homicide detectives David Mills (Brad Pitt) and old-timer William Sommerset (Morgan Freeman) hunt a sociopathic serial killer who commits bizarre and brazen murders that follow in the vein of the Bible's seven deadly sins.
 A young Gwyneth Paltrow plays Mills' adoring wife.

 The Sixth Sense (1999)

 "I see dead people."
-The Sixth Sense features a troubled eight-year-old boy who's somehow able to see ghosts and commune with their spirits, and the successful, albeit stumped, child psychologist who tries to help him.
-The film earned its supernaturally-obsessed director M. Night Shyamalan two Oscar noms, and led to other well-received films, such as the science-fiction piece, Signs (2002) and the period-thriller, The Village (2004).
+The Sixth Sense features a troubled eight-year-old boy who's somehow able to see ghosts and commune with their spirits, and the successful, albeit stumped, child psychologist played by Bruce Willis, who tries to help him.
+The film earned its supernaturally-obsessed director M. Night Shyamalan two Oscar noms, and led to other well-received films, such as the science-fiction piece Signs (2002) and the period-thriller The Village (2004).